Understanding the Genomics and Genetics of Cancer

 - Histone deacetylase (HDAC) inhibitors affect gene expression inside tumor cells.

-- Proteasome inhibitors target enzymes to kill cancer cells.
+- Proteasome inhibitors target proteins to kill cancer cells.

 - Signal transduction inhibitors block signals passed from one molecule to another inside a cell.
 Blocking these signals can affect many functions of the cell and may kill cancer cells.

-Angiogenesis inhibitors (also called anti- angiogenic inhibitors) block new blood vessel growth that feeds tumor cells.
+Angiogenesis inhibitors block new blood vessel growth that feeds tumor cells.
 Tumors need a blood supply to survive and grow.
+Without it, the tumor cells cannot survive.

-Immunotherapy harnesses the potential of the body’s own immune system to recognize and destroy cancer cells.
-To determine whether you are a candidate for immunotherapy, doctors test for specific biomarkers, including PD-L1 expression, tumor mutational burden (TMB) and microsatellite instability-high (MSI-H) or deficient mismatch repair (dMMR).
+A rapidly advancing and promising field in cancer treatment, immunotherapy recognizes and destroys cancer cells by harnessing the potential of the body’s own immune system.
+You may be a candidate for immunotherapy if your genomic testing results identify specific biomarkers such as PD-L1 expression, tumor mutational burden (TMB) and microsatellite instability-high (MSI-H) or deficient mismatch repair (dMMR).

 TMB measures the number of mutations within a tumor to predict a patient’s response to immune checkpoint inhibitor treatment.
 TMB-H describes cancer cells that have a high number of gene mutations.

-Monoclonal antibodies (mAbs) are laboratory-made antibodies designed to target specific tumor antigens.
-They can flag targeted cancer cells for destruction, block growth signals and receptors, and deliver other therapeutic agents directly to targeted cancer cells.
-They can also be created to carry cancer drugs, radiation particles or laboratory-made cytokines (proteins that enable cells to send messages to each other) directly to cancer cells.
+Monoclonal antibodies (mAbs) are antibodies made in a laboratory that target specific tumor antigens.
+Some mAbs mark cancer cells so that the immune system will better recognize and destroy them.
+Other mAbs bring T-cells, a type of white blood cell, close to cancer cells, helping the immune cells kill the cancer cells.
+They can also carry cancer drugs, radiation particles or laboratory-made cytokines (proteins that enable cells to send messages to each other) directly to cancer cells.

-This treatment blocks the stimulating effect of hormones.
-It can be used to block the body’s ability to produce hormones and interfere with how hormones behave in the body.
-It is primarily used to treat breast and prostate cancers, which use hormones to grow.
+This treatment targets specific hormones and can be used to block the body’s ability to produce them and interfere with how they behave in the body.